Pages (word processor): Features

 Pages is a word processor and page layout application.
-When Pages is first opened, users are presented with a template chooser which allows them to start with a blank document or with a predesigned template — including a basic, report, letter, résumé, envelope, business card, flyers & posters, cards, miscellaneous and a newsletter section of templates — that contains placeholder text and images which can be replaced by dragging and dropping photos from the Media Browser.
+When Pages is opened, users are presented with a document Open window with a "New Document" button.
+The "New Document" button opens a template chooser which allows them to start with a blank document or with a predesigned template — including a basic, report, letter, résumé, envelope, business card, flyers & posters, cards, miscellaneous and a newsletter section of templates — that contains placeholder text and images which can be replaced by dragging and dropping photos from the Media Browser.
 The Media Browser provides quick access to media from iTunes, iMovie, and Photos.
 Users can drag and drop music, movies, and photos directly into Pages documents from the Media Browser window.

 Each document window contains a toolbar, which gives one-click access to commonly used functions such as inserting objects (text boxes, shapes, tables, charts, and comments), uploading the document to iWork.com, and adding additional pages.
 In addition, the document window contains a contextual format bar that allows one-click formatting of text and adjustments to images.
 When text is selected, the format bar enables users to choose fonts, text size, and color, and to adjust line spacing and alignment.
 When an image is selected, the format bar displays tools to adjust opacity, show and hide shadow and reflection effects, and mask the image.
 A separate Inspector window provides almost all formatting options available for any element in the open document.